CPHS/OPHS Glossary of Terms

 Premarket Approval:

-Process of scientific and regulatory review by the FDA to ensure
+Process of scientific and regulatory review by the FDA to ensure the

-the safety and effectiveness of Class III devices.
+safety and effectiveness of Class III devices.

 President’s Commission:

-President’s Commission for the Study of Ethical Problems in
+President’s Commission for the Study of Ethical Problems in Medicine

-problems in health care and in research involving human subjects.
+health care and in research involving human subjects.

 Principal Investigator:

-An employee of UC Berkeley (usually with an academic appointment)
+An employee of UC Berkeley (usually with an academic appointment) who

-who is eligible under University policy
+is eligible under University policy

 to submit proposals for extramural support of a research,